ndavi/MicroCMS/README.md

 MicroCMS
 ========

-MicroCMS is a minimalist CMS built as a showcase for modern PHP development.
+MicroCMS is a minimalistic CMS built as a showcase for modern PHP development.